 The Board comprises up to 21 members (including Alternate Trustees), all of whom are non-executive.
-There are six Trustees nominated by representative bodies in higher education in England and Wales (the Association of Heads of University Administration, the Committee of University Chairs, GuildHE, National Union of Students, Universities UK and Universities Wales).
-Some of these representative bodies have identified Alternate Trustees, who may stand in for the Nominated Trustees.
+There are six representative bodies in higher education in England and Wales (the Association of Heads of University Administration, the Committee of University Chairs, GuildHE, National Union of Students, Universities UK and Universities Wales) that can nominate Trustees to our Board.
+They may also identify Alternate Trustees, who can stand in for the Nominated Trustees.
 The majority of voting Board members and the Chair are Independent Trustees appointed through an open recruitment process.

 The Board is responsible for the strategic direction of the OIA, its funding and development and the oversight of its performance.
 It meets at least four times each year.
-It has established three standing committees, Finance, Risk and Audit, and Nominations and Remuneration.
+It has established four standing committees, Finance, Risk & Audit, Nominations & Governance and People & Remuneration.
 All standing committees are formally constituted with terms of reference, and include at least four Trustees.

-In 2022 the Board completed a review of the OIA's governance arrangements.
-Under the new arrangements (which we anticipate introducing from 31 March 2023), all new Directors will be appointed through an open recruitment process within a framework that sets out the skills, experience and perspectives required to achieve a balanced, independent and effective Board.
+In 2023 we progressed work towards our planned new governance arrangements, following a review completed by the Board in 2022.
+Under the new arrangements, all new Trustees would be appointed through an open recruitment process within a framework that sets out the skills, experience and perspectives required to achieve a balanced, independent and effective Board.

-The Board delegates aspects of some of its functions and decision-making to its Committees and to the executive.
-It has a delegations framework which identifies areas of responsibility and the key Committees and roles involved.
-Responsibilities are set out in more detail in documents such as Committee terms of reference and senior executive job descriptions.
+The Board delegates aspects of some of its functions and decision-making to its committees and to the executive.
+It has a delegation framework which identifies areas of responsibility and the key committees and roles involved.
+Responsibilities are set out in more detail in documents such as committee terms of reference and senior executive job descriptions.

 New Trustees are provided with a Handbook giving guidance on their role and expectations of them as Trustees, and are signposted to Charity Commission guidance for Trustees.
 Induction covers the role and responsibilities of Trustees, strategic considerations, complaints handling processes and other key aspects of OIA work.
-There are ongoing opportunities for development, for example through one-to-one conversations with the Chair/Deputy Chair, invited speakers and opportunities to attend Committee meetings as an observer.
+There are ongoing opportunities for development, for example through one-to-one conversations with the Chair/Deputy Chair, invited speakers and opportunities to attend committee meetings as an observer.